 - Introduce an oracy framework to complement the existing frameworks for reading and writing (Accepted by DfE)

-- Review and update all programmes of study and, where appropriate, the corresponding GCSE subject content to include stronger representation of the diversity that makes up our modern society, allowing more children to see themselves in the curriculum
+- Review and update all programmes of study.
+Where appropriate, the corresponding GCSE subject content to include stronger representation of the diversity that makes up our modern society, allowing more children to see themselves in the curriculum (DfE accepted recommendation to update programmes of study, and referred to diversity later in its response)

 - Develop the national curriculum as a digital product that can support teachers to navigate content easily (Accepted by DfE)